graciellehigino/ms_range_interactions/manuscript.md

-Here we investigate whether occurrence data (more precisely range maps) can be refined based on species interaction information, considering the basic assumption that predators can only be present in regions where there are preys.
+Here we investigate whether occurrence data (more precisely range maps) can be refined based on species interaction information, considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore.
 We used the Serengeti food web dataset compiled by Baskerville *et al*.
 [-@Baskerville2011SpaGui], which comprises carnivores, herbivores, and plants from Tanzania.
 The Serengeti ecosystem has been extensively studied and its